Configuration Reference

 Executes the specified tasks in parallel regardless of their order, while still respecting their configured dependencies—unless a later task is a dependency of an earlier one.

 Displays real-time progress information during task execution.
 Includes the number of scheduled tasks, running tasks, finished tasks, and other execution stats.
 Useful for tracking task flow in complex or long-running builds.
-Defaults to false unless running in a CI environment.
+Enabled by default when running in an interactive terminal (TTY) outside of CI.
+Automatically disabled when output is piped or redirected.

 summary